Apgard Logo

 Suicide, Self-Harm & Distress Content Classification

-This agent identifies self-harm risk, suicidal ideation, and psychosocial distress in interactions involving pre-adolescent children ages 3–11.
+This agent identifies self-harm risk, suicidal ideation, and psychosocial distress in interactions involving youth.

-Unlike adolescent or adult self-harm detection systems, this agent is designed to detect early, indirect, and developmentally specific signals, which often do not appear as explicit statements of intent.
+Unlike adult self-harm detection systems, this classifier is designed to detect early, indirect, and developmentally specific signals, which often do not appear as explicit statements of intent.

 Key differences include: